Importance of UI/UX design in software development. Business guide.

 The UI/UX design is a process that for most designers is known as a 'design thinking’ process.
 It’s important to emphasize the ongoing actions behind it because the design process doesn’t happen once, it’s iterative.
 It means that UI/UX designers usually try different approaches and solutions and continually improve them until the best one emerges.

 UI/ UX design focuses on how users feel and interact with a digital product.
 Design thinking allows for understanding users’ problems, solving them with solutions, and ensuring the easiest and nicest interaction with the product which brings the needed solution.
 This is only a short recap of what design thinking is.
-The whole design process is a bit more complicated and can differ depending on the project, but the goal is clear: understand users and get them what they need.
+The whole UI UX design process is a bit more complicated and can differ depending on the project, but the goal is clear: understand users and get them what they need.

 Key components of UI and UX design process